Understanding Access Control System Differences

 Seam supports connecting to ACSs that are either cloud-based or on-premises.

 Cloud-based ACSs are hosted on the internet and are accessible by Seam over a secure connection.
+This type of ACS provides the benefits and ease of remote management.
+In addition, you can monitor real-time data and analytics.

 On-premises ACSs can also be connected to the internet but are typically protected by a firewall.
 To integrate with these systems, Seam requires the Seam Bridge, an application installed on a local computer.
 Once installed, the Seam Bridge acts as a secure intermediary, handling network requests between Seam and the on-premises network, and enables secure communication through the firewall.